AdaCore/training_material/courses/spark_essentials/070_specification_language/99-summary.rst

   - Function spec declared in the visible section
   - Expression function given in the private section
-  - Preserves abstraction for user
+  - Preserves abstraction for programmer
   - Gives enough details for proof